San Diego State vs. San Jose State NCAA Football Odds, Plays and Insights | October 15, 2021

 Over/Under Insights

-- San Diego State and its opponents have gone over the current 43-point total in three of five games this season.
+- San Diego State and its opponents have combined to put up more than 42.5 points in three of five games this season.

 San Diego State Stats and Trends

-- San Diego State has four wins against the spread in five games this year.
+- In San Diego State's five games this season, it has four wins against the spread.

-- This season, the Aztecs have two ATS wins in three games as a favorite of 8 points or more.
+- The Aztecs have been favored by 8 points or more three times this season and have covered the spread in two of them.

-- San Diego State's games this year have gone over the point total three times in five opportunities (60%).
+- San Diego State's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).

-- When San Diego State puts up more than 23.8 points, it is 4-1 against the spread and 5-0 overall.
+- San Diego State is 4-1 against the spread and 5-0 overall in games when it puts up more than 23.8 points.

-- San Diego State is 2-0 against the spread and 2-0 overall when the team churns out more than 369.5 yards.
+- San Diego State is 2-0 against the spread and 2-0 overall when the team piles up more than 369.5 yards.

-- The Aztecs have turned the ball over six times this season, three more turnovers than the Spartans have forced (3).
+- The Aztecs have turned the ball over three more times (6 total) than the Spartans have forced a turnover (3) this season.

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.